 - impaired limb movement

-- anemia (low level of red blood cells)
+- a low level of red blood cells, which is called anemia

 - kidney failure

-Contact your physician if you have reduced urine output with abdominal or low back pain, which can indicate kidney damage.
+You should see your doctor if you have reduced urine output with abdominal or lower back pain.
+These can be symptoms of kidney damage.

 The complications associated with this disease vary.
 The size and location of the excess tissue growth can cause damage to various areas served by the abdominal aorta.

-An accurate diagnosis requires the use of computed tomography (CT) or magnetic resonance imaging (MRI) scans to examine your abdomen.
+An accurate diagnosis requires the use of CT or MRI scans of your abdomen.

 Additional tests used to confirm the diagnosis include: